Reaching New Heights: Elevating Caregiving Research, Policy, and Practice

 We look forward to welcoming you to Utah for the 4th Biennial Caregiving Conference!
 The conference will be held at the Salt Lake City Marriott City Center, located downtown Salt Lake City with walking distance to shopping & nightlife and close to Temple Square, Delta Center, Gallivan Plaza, Salt Palace Convention Ctr, and the State Capitol.

-The 2026 biennial conference will be held September 23-25 in Salt Lake City, Utah at the Marriott City Center with the Secondary Data Analysis Training Workshop occurring on September 22 (see Facilities).
+The 2026 biennial conference will be held September 23-25 in Salt Lake City, Utah at the Marriott City Center with the Secondary Data Analysis Training Workshop occurring on September 22.
 The venue includes ADA accessibility features for their meeting spaces, parking areas, and guest rooms.
 Care.com, Sittercity, and Bear-O Care are the University of Utah’s recommended resources for locating local vetted caregivers for children, elders, pets, and individuals with special needs.
-Please see the facilities document for details for ADA and family care accommodations.
 We are committed to providing a safe and respectful conference and training workshop.

 Take the Scenic Route - September is a beautiful time with its fall foliage at peak colors making it perfect for scenic drives and hikes!
 Popular areas to see fall foliage include the Alpine Loop Scenic Byway, Big Cottonwood Canyon, and Nebo Loop Road.